Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 The Hackberry Emperor is a butterfly species commonly found in Delaware, especially during summer.

-This butterfly species is relatively small, with a wingspan of about two inches, and has a distinct brown color with light markings.
+This butterfly species is relatively small, with a wingspan of about two inches.
+It is a distinct brown color with light markings.

-You can’t believe the Hackberry Emperor is unique because it feeds primarily on the sap of trees such as hackberry, elm, and oak, as well as rotting fruit and animal droppings.
+You won’t believe the Hackberry Emperor is unique because it feeds primarily on the sap of trees such as hackberry, elm, and oak, as well as rotting fruit and animal droppings.

-The Hackberry Emperor can be easily spotted in forested areas in Delaware, particularly in the Delaware State Forest, Cape Henlopen State Park, and the Great Cypress Swamp.
+The Hackberry Emperor can be easily spotted in Delaware’s forested areas, particularly the Delaware State Forest, Cape Henlopen State Park, and the Great Cypress Swamp.

-If you are lucky enough to spot one of these butterflies in Delaware, take a moment to observe its unique pattern and colors, and appreciate the role it plays in our ecosystem as a pollinator.
+If you are lucky enough to spot one of these butterflies in Delaware, take a moment to observe its unique pattern and colors and appreciate its role as a pollinator in our ecosystem.

 6. Red Admiral